-By now you’ve heard that The Hate U Give by Angie Thomas is the one YA novel you absolutely cannot miss this year.
+By now you’ve heard that The Hate U Give by Angie Thomas is the one YA novel you absolutely cannot miss.
 What you might not know is that The Hate U Give was not only inspired by the Black Lives Matter movement, but also largely by Tupac, his THUG LIFE tattoo, and his activism.
 Author Angie Thomas often refers to Tupac not only in her writing, but in her conversation surround The Hate U Give.
-Since Tupac will be inducted into the Rock and Roll Hall of Fame today, becoming the first solo rap artist in its history to receive this recognition, we wanted to take a moment to celebrate his life, art, and activism.
+Since Tupac was recently inducted into the Rock and Roll Hall of Fame, becoming the first solo rap artist in its history to receive this recognition, we wanted to take a moment to celebrate his life, art, and activism.
 And of course thank him for inspiring what came to be one of our favorite YA novels of all time.

 What Is THUG LIFE?

 “Pac said Thug Life stood for “The Hate U Give Little Infants Fucks Everybody.
 T-H-U-G-L-I-F-E. Meaning what society gives us as youth, it bites them in the ass when we wild out.
 Get it?” –The Hate U Give by Angie Thomas